 1921 They returned to using the 269cc Villiers unit.
 All models had the choice of single speed with belt drive or two speeds with chain-cum-belt.

 1922 The range remained the same, but the 269cc Villiers adopted a flywheel magneto and pressure-fed oiling system.

 1925 Was the last year of production.

-If you have a query about about this page, or have some information to add, please contact us
+If you have further information or a query related to this page, please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.